 Be the Business, an independent, not-for profit entity aimed at helping UK firms improve performance, has a dedicated Coronavirus webpage with an excellent Best of the web summaries feature, which aims to curate the most useful information from across the web, by category, and includes useful practical advice on matters such as such as controlling fixed costs and managing cashflow.
 Each page has a 2 minute read ‘5 things you can do right now’ option and a 20 minute read ‘resource roundup’ option.

-LinkedIn have also created a Coronavirus webpage collating news and perspectives on COVID-19 from trusted sources as well as links to other useful resources including free online courses covering topics such as Leading at a Distance, Managing Virtual Teams and Microsoft Teams Tips and Tricks, amongst several others which businesses may find useful.
+LinkedIn has created a Coronavirus webpage collating news and perspectives on COVID-19 from trusted sources as well as links to other useful resources including free online courses covering topics such as Leading at a Distance, Managing Virtual Teams and Microsoft Teams Tips and Tricks, amongst several others which businesses may find useful.

 The Federation of Small Businesses also has a useful webpage with access to free webinars and helpful summary sheets of support available for small businesses based in each of the countries which make up the UK.